 Can businesses refuse service to someone if they are not wearing a face mask?

 Businesses should not refuse service to patrons who may have a lawful reason for not wearing a face mask at venues that require mandatory face masks.
 For more information on face masks and human rights, visit the of the Victorian Equal Opportunity and Human Rights Commission.

 Face shields on their own do not meet the face covering requirements in the Directions currently in force.

-Can I wear my face mask under my chin?
+Can I wear my face mask under my nose or chin?

 Can I remove my face mask to smoke or use an e-cigarette?

 Yes, subject to existing restrictions on smoking in public places in Victoria.

 The hand-to-mouth action of smoking and e-cigarette use means that people who smoke may be more vulnerable to COVID-19, as they are touching their face and mouth more often.
 You should wash your hands as soon as you finish and should not share an individual cigarette or vaping device.